m50d/paperdoll/README.md

   * EitherT / Disjunction (finish)
   * IndexedReaderWriterStateT and all subsets thereof
     * Replace paperdoll-reader and paperdoll-writer
+    * When changing project structure, remember to update all
   * OptionT
   * Task / Future
+ * Treelog integration
+  * Possibly pointless, but take a look - even if it's just one convenience function it helps
  * Doobie integration
- * Treelog integration
-  * Possibly covered by EitherT and Writer
  * Wait for scalaz 7.3 release and shapeless 2.3.1 release and then:
   * Use msumlU rather than msuml
   * Tighten up dependency config (i.e. not snapshots repo)
   * Tighten up PGP signature checking of upstream (i.e. specify key fingerprints)
- * Move NDet (and potentially other cases) into -core for pragmatism regarding implicit resolution
-  * If changing project structure, remember to update all
+ * Straighten out `NDet`/`MonadPlus` stuff
  * Finish TODOs in this document (in particular examples)
  * Final code/readme review for readability
   * With particular focus on examples